Saudi Prince Alwaleed buys Twitter stake

 Saudis are increasingly turning to satellite television, online news providers and social networking to stay abreast of world events.
 The world's biggest oil exporter announced a series of stricter regulations for journalists earlier this year.

-Alwaleed, 26th on the Forbes list of billionaires with a sizeable stake in Citigroup Inc, has spoken in favor of broader political participation, fair elections and effective job creation across the Arab world.
+Alwaleed, 26th on the Forbes list of billionaires with a sizeable stake in Citigroup Inc, has spoken in favour of broader political participation, fair elections and effective job creation across the Arab world.

 He has also been publicly supportive of management, including the Murdochs at News Corp and Citigroup chief executive Vikram Pandit.